Greg Sewell

-Gregory George Sewell (born 30 June 1933) was an Australian rules footballer, assistant coach and president for Essendon in the Victorian Football League (VFL).
+Gregory George Sewell (30 June 1933 – 22 July 2026) was an Australian rules footballer, assistant coach and president for Essendon in the Victorian Football League (VFL).
 He was educated at University High School from 1950 to 1951, where he was a schoolmate of Allen Aylett.
 He was inducted as an Essendon legend for his contribution to the club which spanned over 4 decades.

 Recruit

 Sewell was recruited by Essendon from a local side, the Monash Rovers.
 He was fast, marked well, and could break away from opponents.
 He played mainly as a wingman or as a half forward flanker; however, he finished his career as a back pocket player.

 He played in the Thirds (under-19s) and the Seconds (Reserves) until he played his first senior match for Essendon on 19 July 1952, round 13 of the home-and-away season, against Footscray, at Essendon's home ground, Windy Hill.

-He played on the half-forward flank in the highly talented 1952 Essendon Seconds Premiership team that beat Collingwood Seconds 7.14 (56) to 4.5 (29).
-All but one, A. Taylor, of the premiership team's 20 players had either already played for the Essendon Firsts or would go on to do so in the future.
+Sewell played on the half-forward flank in the 1952 Essendon Seconds Premiership team that beat Collingwood Seconds 7.14 (56) to 4.5 (29).